jasonbisson/Workspace_Google_Groups/README.md

 ```
 ### Create Oauth Client secret

-This [document](https://googleapis.github.io/google-api-python-client/docs/oauth.html) describes OAuth 2.0, when to use it, how to acquire client IDs, and how to use it with the Google APIs Client Library for Python.
+This [document](https://developers.google.com/identity/protocols/oauth2/native-app#creatingcred) describes OAuth 2.0, when to use it, how to acquire desktop app client IDs, and how to use it with the Google APIs Client Library for Python.

 ### Create a data file with the list of groups
 ```